RaulPPelaez/UAMMD/README.md

 For example, there is no harmonic trap module, but you can write a simple functor (directly in device code!) stating that each particle should experiment a force when it is trying to leave the box.
 Then you can pass this functor to the ExternalForces module.
 Similar things can be achieved with a bonded force, an interaction that needs to trasverse a neighbour list, an nbody interaction...

-Hop on to the examples folder for an introduction or check the [wiki](https://github.com/RaulPPelaez/UAMMD/wiki) for more information.
+Hop on to the examples folder for an introduction or check the [documentation](https://uammd.readthedocs.io) for more information.

 # Currently Implemented

-See the wiki page at https://github.com/RaulPPelaez/UAMMD/wiki for a full list of available modules.
+See the documentation page at https://uammd.readthedocs.io for a full list of available modules.

 ----------------------
 ## USAGE